 A student who fails to pass Step 1 on his/her initial attempt shall:

-Be withdrawn from the current block (usually block 1 or 2), and may not return to class until (s)he has retaken the Step 1 exam.
+Be withdrawn from the current clerkship block (usually block 1 or 2), and may not return until (s)he has retaken the Step 1 exam.

-Take Step 1 again within 90 days after receiving scores.
+Take Step 1 again within 90 days after receiving his/her score.

 Resume the third year program at the beginning of the block following retake of the exam.

-The block(s) missed shall be made up in vacation time in the beginning of the fourth year, if the retake of Step 1 is passed.
+The block(s) missed shall be made up during vacation time in the beginning of the fourth year, if the retake of Step 1 is passed.

 A student who fails to pass Step 1 on his/her second attempt shall:

-Be withdrawn from the current block (usually block 4 or 5)
+Be withdrawn from the current clerkship block (usually block 4 or 5)

 Be automatically registered into the Independent Study Program for the spring semester (enabling him/her to continue to be considered a full-time student).